jloOop/Boundary-Spin-Momentum-Filtering-Data/paper/README.md

 # Paper
-To be added once published.
+The manuscript is currently under consideration.
+The public version will be added here when available.